 Orthodoxy’s foremost reassurance lies in the recognition that the comforting grace of God never abandons the Church.
 Many millions are hoping that church and civic leaders in Russia and Ukraine will embrace the present moment as a unique opportunity for growth and enrichment for God’s people in a region that has far more to gain from complementarity and friendship than from conflict.

-This article appeared on October 28, 2018 on the Panorthodox Synod/CEMES blog.
+This article appeared originally on October 24, 2018 at The Tablet.

 See the extensive Ukraine section in our Archives by Author.

 Archdeacon John Chryssavgis holds a DPhil in Patristics from the University of Oxford and serves as theological adviser to the Ecumenical Patriarch on environmental issues.
 Orthodoxy in Dialogue has recently published a review of his Bartholomew: Apostle and Visionary.